Improving Energy Efficiency and Performance of Wastewater Recycling

 The Issue

-In general, wastewater treatment plant owners recognize the need to maximize synergies in the Water-Energy-Food Nexus.
-Algae-based wastewater treatment has the potential to simultaneously lower costs and improve process sustainability.
+Standard wastewater treatment methods have high power demands and are not efficient in their handling of nutrients.
+Algal-based wastewater treatment has the potential to simultaneously lower costs and improve process sustainability.
 Algal-based treatment can reduce and shape power use while also recycling nutrients and producing biofuel feedstocks from wastewater.
-However, algae-based wastewater treatment has reduced treatment performance in winter months.
+However, algal-based wastewater treatment has reduced treatment performance in winter months, and this project is researching methods to maximize performance year-round.

 Project Innovation

-This project will advance the RNEW(r) (Recycle Nutrients Energy and Water) process, which will overcome the seasonal limitation of current wastewater treatment pond processes and incorporate two-stage algae biomass harvesting by settling and filtration.
+This project will advance the RNEW (Recycle Nutrients Energy and Water) process, which will overcome the seasonal limitation of current wastewater treatment pond processes and incorporate two-stage algae biomass harvesting by settling and filtration.
 The products resulting from this process are unrestricted reuse water and biomass that can be used to generate biofuels, fertilizers, and bioplastics.
-RNEW(r) is suitable for both small and large communities and industries.
-Besides application in new facilities, aspects of the RNEW(r) process can be used in retrofits.
+RNEW is suitable for both small and large communities and industries.
+Besides application in new facilities, aspects of the RNEW process can be used in retrofits.
 The technological and scientific knowledge being advanced by this project are the controlled operation of intensive high-rate algal ponds for year-round wastewater treatment.
-This includes low-cost harvesting of the algal biomass by a combined algal settling and membrane separation for recovery of energy, fertilizers and reclaimed water.
+This includes low-cost harvesting of the algal biomass by a combined algal settling and membrane separation for recovery of energy, fertilizers, and reclaimed water.

 Project Benefits